darkwater/ember/README.md

 Ember is a game made by Darkwater using LÖVE (http://love2d.org) for the 28th Ludum Dare, following the theme "You Only Get One".

-For more information, o tohttp://novaember.com/ld/
+For more information, go tohttp://novaember.com/ld/